-In the six-plus years since the Bravo series last aired, self-proclaimed "Cuban Barbie" Alexia Echevarria from The Real Housewives of Miami has gone through some major ups and downs.
-The former executive editor of Venue magazine admits to Bustle that Seasons 2 and 3 of RHOM were a "very sad time" in her life as she dealt with her son Frankie Rosello's devastating 2011 car accident.
-"You have to go through sadness to appreciate the good," she says.
+In the seven-plus years since The Real Housewives of Miami last aired, self-proclaimed "Cuban Barbie" Alexia Echevarria has gone through some major ups and downs.
+The former executive editor of Venue magazine told Bustle that Seasons 2 and 3 of RHOM were a "very sad time" in her life as she dealt with her son Frankie Rosello's devastating 2011 car accident.
+"You have to go through sadness to appreciate the good," she said in May 2020.
 "And that's where I am now.
 I'm so happy."

-Before Alexia got to where she is today, however, she first had to deal with more tragedy.
-In 2015, she and businessman husband Herman Echevarria mutually decided to separate.
-"Following Frankie's accident, we became close in so many ways, but, as a couple, we became very distant," Alexia explains.
+Before Alexia got to where she is today, she had to deal with more tragedy.
+In 2015, she and her husband Herman Echevarria mutually decided to separate.
+"Following Frankie's accident, we became close in so many ways, but as a couple, we became very distant," Alexia explained.
 "Inside of me, I really wanted him to fight for me and our family, and say, 'no, let's do this,' but he didn't."

-Following Herman's death, she says she became embroiled in a contentious legal battle with her husband's children, Nelson and Herman Echevarria Jr., over ownership of her home in 2017.
+Following Herman's death, she became embroiled in a contentious legal battle with her husband's children, Nelson and Herman Echevarria Jr., over ownership of her home in 2017.
 A judge ultimately ruled in favor of Herman's sons, who also inherited their father's majority shares of Venue and shuttered the Miami-based lifestyle magazine.
-"I had to pack the house, after living there 16 years with both of my kids," she explains.
+"I had to pack the house, after living there 16 years with both of my kids," Alexia explained.
 "It was so unfair, but after I fall, I get up even stronger."

 Professionally, Alexia is now the owner of Miami's Alexia + Frankie's Beauty Bar, formerly a nail salon where she had been a client.
-In addition to nail services, she expanded the business to include such services as lashes, spray tans, and blowouts.
-She calls the spa her "little haven" that gives her life purpose.
-Clients' "million dollar question," according to the reality star: "When is Miami Housewives coming back?"
+In addition to nail services, she expanded the business to include services such as lashes, spray tans, and blowouts.
+She called the spa her "little haven" that gives her life purpose.
+Clients frequently ask her when RHOM is coming back.

-Bravo never officially canceled the franchise, though new episodes haven't aired since November 2013.
-Alexia says she's still in close contact with castmates and friends Marysol Patton and Lisa Hochstein, and that all three "would love" to see a RHOM revival.
-"When you go through the things I've gone through, you really learn to appreciate where your life is today," she says.
+Bravo never officially canceled the franchise, but new episodes haven't aired since November 2013.
+Alexia is still in close contact with castmates Marysol Patton and Lisa Hochstein, and said that all three "would love" to see a RHOM revival.
+"When you go through the things I've gone through, you really learn to appreciate where your life is today," she said.
 "And I'd love for fans to see how happy I am."